 - Are native speakers ideal teachers?
-This question was used to prompt discussion of the characteristics of native speakers.
+This question was used to prompt discussion about the characteristics of native speakers.
 We also used it as a starting point for thinking about issues of linguistic discrimination.

 Second Language Acquisition (Lectures 4-6)

 These lectures focused on second language acquisition.
-In the lectures, students were presented with contemporary theory on how languages are acquired, and how second language acquisition differs from the acquisition of the first language(s).
-Another topic that was discussed was the critical period hypothesis, and its implications for instructed language education.
+In the lectures, course participants engaged with contemporary theory about how languages are acquired, and how second language acquisition differs from the acquisition of the first language(s).
+Lecture 6 focussed especially on the critical period hypothesis, and its implications for instructed language education.

 Psychology of Language Learning (Lectures 7 & 8)

-The first of these lectures focused on the question: ‘What influences success in Second Language Acquisition?‘ In the lecture, we examined two contrasting perspectives, namely that success is conditional on an innate ‘talent’ (Language Learning Aptitude); and that success might depend on one’s core beliefs about learning (mindsets), and the behaviour that is associated with them.
+The first of these lectures focused on the question: ‘What influences success in Second Language Acquisition?‘ In the lecture, we examined two contrasting perspectives, (a) that success is conditional on an innate ‘talent’ (Language Learning Aptitude); and (b) that success might depend on one’s core beliefs about learning (mindsets).

 The next lecture in this segment looked into the question of motivation in language learning.
-In the lecture:
+In the lecture, we:

-- We reflected on ways to generate and sustain motivation in instructed language learning.
+- reflected on ways to generate and sustain motivation in instructed language learning.

 Communicative competence (Lectures 9 & 10)

-In these lectures we took a closer look on the notion of communicative competence, which we juxtaposed to more restricted understandings of linguistic / grammatical competence.
-We examined the linguistic theories that underpin communicative competence, discussed their implications for language teaching.
+In these lectures we took a closer look on the notion of communicative competence, which we contrasted to more restricted understandings of linguistic / grammatical competence.
+We examined the linguistic theories that underpin communicative competence, and discussed their implications for language teaching.

 Assessment (Lecture 11)